gwealm/dotfiles/README.md

 # Fedora

-Note: Since this year's, I've started using Fedora on my secondary machine, since I only do programming tasks in there and don't have much time to spend tweaking.
-I've always wanted to try fedora for its recent kernels, so here you go.
+Note: ~~Since this year's, I've started using Fedora on my secondary machine, since I only do programming tasks in there and don't have much time to spend tweaking.~~ Changed to Arch again, but I'm going to keep this here since it was a pretty straightforward setup.

 *OS:* Fedora Linux